-01.01 To verify that programmatic controls have been established to ITAAC closure.
+01.01 To verify that programmatic controls have been established to manage inspections, tests, analyses, and acceptance criteria (ITAAC) closure.

-01.02 To verify that the licensee’s process for preparing and approving is adequate and conforms to the applicable requirements of .
+01.02 To verify that the licensee’s process for preparing and approving notifications on ITAAC is adequate and conforms to the applicable requirements of the licensee’s quality assurance program (QAP).

-01.03 To verify that the licensee has implemented the program in accordance with approved procedures and instructions.
+01.03 To verify that the licensee has implemented the notifications on ITAAC program in accordance with approved procedures and instructions.

-01.04 To verify that the licensee has implemented an ITAAC maintenance to ensure that the acceptance criteria until the finding described in 10 CFR 52103(g), 10 CFR 52.103(g), is made.
+01.04 To verify that the licensee has implemented an ITAAC maintenance process to ensure that the acceptance criteria continue to be met until the finding described in Title 10 of the Code of Federal Regulations (CFR) Part 52, Section 103(g), 10 CFR 52.103(g), is made.

 40600-02 INSPECTION REQUIREMENTS AND GUIDANCE